catalyst/moodle-tool_excimer/lib/d3-flame-graph/readme_moodle.txt

 Home page for d3-flamegraph is https://github.com/spiermar/d3-flame-graph.

-You will need NPM isntalled on your system to perfrom the follwoing procedure.
+You will need NPM installed on your system to perform the following procedure.

 Procedure for installing d3-flame-graph
 * Create a suitable directory.